Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

-Anthony Davis and the rest of the Los Angeles Lakers take the court versus the Denver Nuggets in the NBA Playoffs on Thursday, at 8:30 PM ET.
+The Los Angeles Lakers, Anthony Davis included, will be in action at 8:30 PM on Saturday against the Denver Nuggets in the 2023 NBA Playoffs.

-With prop bets in place for Davis, let's dive into some stats and trends to assist you in making good predictions.
+Let's look at Davis' prop bets, and some stats and trends to help you find good wagers.

 Anthony Davis Prop Bets vs. the Nuggets